EMDevelop/bowling-scorecard/README.md

 As a Player
 So that I can have a second chance to hit 10 pins
 I want to be able to have a second roll

 As a Player
-So that I can finish a game of bowling
-I want the game to have 10 frames

-As a Player
 So that I know how well I am playing